 What type of information is included in my Discover Credit Scorecard?

-Your Discover Credit Scorecard includes your FICO® Credit Score and summary information about the total number of accounts, length of credit, number of inquiries, revolving credit utilization and number of missed payments.
+Your Discover Credit Scorecard includes your FICO® Credit Score and summary information about the total number of accounts, length of credit, number of recent inquiries, revolving credit utilization and number of missed payments.